openLuat/luatos-wiki/iotpower/cc/usage-en.md

 - Press the `O` key to restart or pause the current waveform refresh
 - Press the `<` key to toggle the display of `Wh`, `Ah` and `W`
+- Press the `<` key to toggle the y axis range of current, fixed or auto
 - Press the `X` key to clear current waveform data

 ## PD voltage and current switching page